cofyc/lua-ssocket/README.md

     `tcpsock:settimeout(timeout)`

-  Set the timeout value in seconds for subsequent socket operations.
+  Set the timeout in seconds for subsequent socket operations.

-  A socket object can be in one of three modes: blocking, non-blocking, or timeout.
-   - In blocking mode, operations block untile complete or the system returns an error.
-   - In non-blocking mode, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately.
-   - In timeout mode, operations fail if they cannot be completed within the timeout specified for the socket or if the system returns an error.
-(At the os level, sockets in timeout mode are internally set in non-blocking mode.

-  Sockets are by default created in blocking mode.
+  A negative timeout indicates that timeout is disabled, which is default.

 * tcpsock:gettimeout

     `timeout = tcpsock:gettimeout()`

+  Returns the timeout in seconds associated with socket.
+  A negative timeout indicates that timeout is disabled, which is default.

 * tcpsock:getpeername